usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _TIMESOFPERIL_, by Sleep Sinatra
+- _Municipal Dreams_, by Low End Activist
 - _Desaceleradas_, by Debit
 - _The Ultimate '80s Medley #2_, by Martin Miller
-- _TIMESOFPERIL_, by Sleep Sinatra

 </details>